Sprint Duration: How Long Should Sprints Be?

-Teams increase their productivity as they near the end of a sprint.
+- Teams accelerate as sprints near their end: Teams increase their productivity as they near the end of a sprint.
 The lack of pressure to finalize work allows teams to procrastinate and leave activities for the end.

-There is less understanding of what user story or overall goal a sprint is actually covering.
+- Teams lose perspective on work: There is less understanding of what user story or overall goal a sprint is actually covering.
 When there are too many tasks in a sprint and work just piles up, it becomes a challenge to understand what everyone is working towards.

-If a project drags on, then the team might start to lose enthusiasm toward it.
+- Teams become disengaged: If a project drags on, then the team might start to lose enthusiasm toward it.
 This can lead to procrastination and a lack of commitment.

-A mini waterfall is a phenomenon that occurs when different sets of tasks are blocking each other within the same sprint in order to complete a user story.
+- Mini waterfalls emerge: A mini waterfall is a phenomenon that occurs when different sets of tasks are blocking each other within the same sprint in order to complete a user story.

 Manage your sprints in one place with Rock

 Recap: How long is a sprint in agile?
 Scrum or agile sprint length should be anywhere from 1 to 4 weeks.

 Implementing sprints can help improve productivity in your organization.
 Rock natively combines task management with chat so you can merge project management and team communications in one place.

 Collaborate with your team no matter where you are in the project by utilizing the Chat and Topics mini-apps.
 Link to any task, note, person, or file by simply mentioning @ ____ in the chat.

 Rock also provides an in-depth approach to task management with list, board, and calendar views.
 Task cards are full of features such as a dedicated sprint feature, assignees, labels, cloud file attachments, followers, comment sections and so much more!